Timer/jocse-paper/paper.md

 topologies = top_d;
 ```
 When the machines complete their share of the computation they communicate to coalesce the computed networks into a consensus network.
-The master machine then saves the consensus network to the disk and completes any required other computations which are simple enough not to require being distributed across machines.
+The master machine then saves the consensus network to the disk and completes any other required computations which are simple enough not to require being distributed across machines.

-Tests were conducted to measure the impact on runtime when multiple machines were used.
-The same data was used from the `Processors` test.
+Tests are conducted to measure the impact on runtime when multiple machines are used.
+The same data is used from the `Processors` test.
 Tests were run on dedicated machines utilizing **16** processors and computing **60** Bayesian networks per gene (**600** total).
 The selection of 10 genes and 60 Bayesian networks was arbitrarily chosen as sufficient means to measure computation time.

 # Results and Discussion
 In the following tables, the standard deviation is represented by the letter `s` and the standard error is denoted by `se`.